This post may contain affiliate links. For more information, please read the full disclosure policy here.

-It’s about time I shared with you my favourite free things to do in Melbourne – there’s a lot!
+It’s about time I shared with you my favourite free things to do in Melbourne – there are a lot!

-I’m back with another post about marvelous Melbourne.
-Now, it may not be the most budget-friendly destination in Australia, but there are fortunately many fun free things to do around the city.
-I loved finding the best free things to do when I lived there, because Melbourne rent is not cheap.
+I’m back with another post about marvellous Melbourne.
+Now, it may not be the most budget-friendly destination in Australia, but there are fortunately many fun free things to do in Melbourne.
+I loved finding the best free things to do when I lived in Melbourne because the rent is not cheap.
 Here’s a casual 23 free things to do in Melbourne.

 I’ve visited the Shrine of Remembrance twice now and I think it’s a must-visit Melbourne attraction.
 It’s a beautiful building with well-presented memorials and exhibitions inside, as well as an impressive view of Melbourne’s skyline from the roof.
-It’s also located walking distance/a short tram ride from the CBD.
+It’s also located within walking distance or a short tram ride from Melbourne CBD.
 When I visited with my parents, we had to nearly drag my dad out because he was so enamoured by the exhibitions.
 But my mum also found her grandad’s name listed in the WWII digital roll call and she was able to place a poppy beside his name, which was very unexpected and special.